 More than 130 of the grants that allowed the studies during pre-prohibition psychedelic research were funded by the US government and its National Institutes of Health (NIH).
 However, since research ended in the 1960s, the NIH hasn’t provided any funding, even as clinical trials have been revived.
 Federal funding cannot be used for most types of psychedelic research, as researchers with Schedule I drugs are discouraged from even applying for federal funding.

 Today, psychedelic clinical trials are mostly funded by private donors, educational institutions, non-profits, and private companies such as pharmaceutical and biotech producers.
-The reason this is important to realize as a potential participant is that funding will come from an array of sources who all have different interests and agendas with psychedelic research.
+The reason this is important to realize as a potential participant is that funding will come from an array of sources that all have different interests and agendas with psychedelic research.
 The source of funding for medical research has been demonstrated to impact the results—and this is something you should keep in mind when looking for a clinical study to participate in.

 Burdensome costs are one factor researchers have continuously had to deal with, as is working with an illicit and federally prohibited drug.
 Not only is getting supplies extremely difficult, but it also requires significant time and financial investment.
 Until regulation changes, moving some psychedelic substances out of the Schedule I category, research will continue to be limited by these barriers.